We have received our classification letter from the BATF, confirming that our lowers are NOT considered a firearm.

 Well, we cannot give legal advice, of course.
 But you can read for yourself the BATF regulations concerning making your own firearms here.

 A screen shot of this regulation taken 4/26/2013 is shown below.
 Please check regulations for your own situation, and your local laws.
-Of course, we cannot control our product once it leaves our hands, nor can we be held responsible for what people do with it when they receive it.

 Our assembly instructions are a general overview, and are not meant to take the place of a certified gunsmith or proper training.
 They are for informational purposes only.
 For more details on the various ins and outs of gunsmithing, we recommend the NRA Gunsmithing Guide, available at Amazon.com and other retailers